The streaming model is cratering — here's how that's hurting actors, writers and fans

 Horton was a big fan of the Netflix series Julie and the Phantoms which was canceled after one season.
 Now it's happened to her again with Grease: Rise of the Pink Ladies, which was recently nominated for two Emmys.

 Horton took a cue from a fellow-Phantoms fan and started a petition to save the Pink Ladies.
-A Paramount plus spokesperson tells NPR the company is, "actively shopping" the Grease prequel, "to find it a new platform."
+Paramount Television Studios is shopping the Grease prequel to find it a new platform.
 But Horton sees a trend.

 "I think streaming services have really forgotten that it takes a couple of seasons before a show gets big and picks up," she bemoans.